fieldtrip/website/workshop/madrid2019/tutorial_stats.md

 # CHALLENGING EXERCISES!!!
 ## 3. Compute a **multivariate ANOVA**  to test the effect of the (drug) intervention on the entire EEG spectrum.

-Present Chennu et al., dataset is very rich and it will allow us to ask more complex contrasts.
+Present Chennu et al. dataset is very rich and it will allow us to ask more complex contrasts.
 Let's now consider not only two but the 4 sedative states involving multiple subjects.
 Every subject is summarized in 4 arrays of condition-specific averages.
 The permutation test that is described in